Skip to content

 • Global: Changes apply to all workspaces

-• Workspace: Changes apply only to the current folder (if one is open)
+• Workspace: Changes apply only to the current workspace or folder (if one is open)

 3. Browse UI element categories and adjust colors using the color picker, input font size or select positioning